remipassmoilesel/tor-share/README.md

         172.17.0.2

-    # Then visit http://172.17.0.2 adress with a normal browser or:
+    # Then visit http://172.17.0.2 address with a normal browser or:
     $ curl -u anonymous-tux:password http://172.17.0.2/hostname

         7b436d6e7ipz4kbo.onion

 ## SSH connection for file management

-    # After you can connect to SSH with default credentials heyhey:N24WMxSPMOTk8
+    # When your container is set up, you can connect it in SSH with default credentials (anonymous-tux:password)
-    $ ssh -v heyhey@172.17.0.2
+    $ ssh -v anonymous-tux@172.17.0.2

-    # To change password check Dockerfile:
+    # You can change account credentials in Dockerfile:
     $ vim Dockerfile

         # Change default credentials here
-        RUN  echo "heyhey:N24WMxSPMOTk8" | chpasswd
+        RUN  echo "anonymous-tux:password" | chpasswd

+## Publish a web site

+All files in 'www/' directory are accessible via Lighttpd server in Tor browser.